Leilinejad84/Leilinejad84/README.md

 2. Create a Helm Chart project that boots below servers:

-traefik  (TCP 80) that routes /customer to and /admin asterisk (TCP/UDP 5060) web-customer docker image: php-apache (/customer) web-admin    docker image: php-apache (/admin) mysql or mariadb you can create a bootstrap.sh that boots the project.
+traefik  (TCP 80) that routes /customer to and /admin asterisk (TCP/UDP 5060) web-customer docker image: php-apache (/customer) web-admin    docker image: php-apache (/admin) mysql or mariadb

+you can create a bootstrap.sh that boots the project.

-Share the result with user: Iraj - Leilinejad on GitHub in private mode.
+Share the result with user: Iraj - Leilinezhad on GitHub in private mode.

 Typically this task could take 3 to 6 hours for someone who doesn't know about Asterisk or SIP protocol.